-We’re not sure about the value of a microwave for camping and campervans, but that might be because we don’t use one at home.
 They’re probably too bulky for many campervans and smaller motorhomes, though there are some more compact models around.

 You do need to watch the wattage.
 They may be advertised as 800W, for example, but may have an operating power requirement of 1500W or more.
 Have a look at the section at the end for more on power requirements.